mfarache/jekyll-now/_posts/2018-10-22-Java-Grpc-REST.md

 Period.

 However there are several scenarios where really REST does not fit very well.
-First is when we have to implement an operation that necessarily does not relate with a single resource.
+First that springs to mind is when we have to implement an operation that necessarily does not relate with a single resource.
 Who has not created sometimes an endpoint to trigger  "something" which implies several operations?
 Or to trigger simply a process?
 Or to expose the resultset of a specific business query?

-If we use REST for inter-service communication you must admit that precious time is wasted spent marshalling / unmarshalling our POJO objects.
-One of the main drivers on why REST was cool was because using Json or XML we were able to understand what's going on over the wire.
-But for communication inter processes is the right thing to use text protocol when machines are supposed to understand binary protocols?
+If we use REST for inter-service communication you also must admit that precious time is wasted spent marshalling / unmarshalling our POJO objects.
+One of the main drivers on why REST was so cool was simply because using Json or XML we were able to understand what's going on over the wire.
+But is that the right thing when machines are supposed to understand binary protocols?

 There are also other drawback stemed from the fact that we are using REST over http and some limitation inherent to the protocol itself.
 At least with Http1.1 there are few things that do not help in terms of efficiency.

 # Welcome gRPC

 First reaction probably would be to step back jumping...  as you may associate it with old Remote Procedure Calls in the past.
-Nightmarish times comes to my mind those times where in the benefit of interoperability we use CORBA, or RMI, etc. Nor the tools were ready for the job and luckily enough EJBs using RMI are something hopefully from the past.
+Nightmarish times comes to my mind those times where in the benefit of interoperability we used CORBA, or RMI, etc. Nor the tools were ready for the job and luckily enough EJBs using RMI are something hopefully from the past.

 Let's focus our context on microservices intercomunication and let's figure whether or not gRPC may be a good option